d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 :width:`400px`
 :label:`img_samples_lc`

 Based on this observation, we can free up compute resources by early stopping the evaluation of poorly performing configuration and allocate resources to more promising configurations.
 This will eventually speed up the optimization process, since we have a higher throughput of configurations that we can try.
-More formally, we expand our definition in Section :ref:sec_definition_hpo, such that our objective function $f(\mathbf{x}, r)$ gets an additional input $r \in [r_{min}, r_{max}]$ that specifies the amount of resource that we are willing to spend for the evaluation of $\mathbf{x}$.
-We assume that both, the correlation to $f(\mathbf{x}) = f(\mathbf{x})$ as well as the computational cost $c(\mathbf{x}, r)$ increases with $r$.
-Typically $r$ represents the number of epochs for training the neural network.
+More formally, we expand our definition in Section :ref:sec_definition_hpo, such that our objective function $f(\mathbf{x}, r)$ gets an additional input
+$r \in [r_{min}, r_{max}]$ that specifies the amount of resource that we are willing to spend for the evaluation of $\mathbf{x}$.
+We assume that both the correlation to $f(\mathbf{x}) = f(\mathbf{x}, r_{max})$ and the computational cost $c(\mathbf{x}, r)$ increases with $r$ (the latter should be affine linear in $r$).
+Typically, $r$ represents the number of epochs for training the neural network.
 But also other resources are possible, such as the training dataset size or the number of cross-validation folds.

 ```{.python .input  n=5}
 from syne_tune.search_space import loguniform, uniform, randint